gridbugs/gridbugs.org/collections/_posts/2023-05-27-component-pinouts.md

 excerpt_separator: <!--more-->
 ---

-This page will list pinouts of commonly electronic components and some notes on using them that might not be obvious from reading the datasheets.
+This page will list pinouts of some electronic components I commonly find myself using, as well as some notes on using them that might not be obvious from reading the datasheets.

 <!--more-->